Skip to Main Content

 Self-Taught Language A: Intertextuality: Connecting Texts

-Areas of Exploration-Intertextuality: Connecting Texts
+Area of Exploration - Intertextuality: Connecting Texts

 The study in this part of the course focuses on the connections between and among diverse literary texts, traditions, creators and ideas.
 You will explore further aspects of meaning, literary form, approach and chronological development.
 This section focuses on the comparative study of literary texts to gain a deeper understanding of unique characteristics of individual texts and interesting connections between different texts.